To have faith is to be sure of the things we hope for, to be certain of the things we cannot see.

 Monday 29th April, 7.30 to 9.00pm.

-The Annual Parochial Church Meeting to receive the 2018 Annual Report and elect PCC Members will be held on Tuesday 2nd April.
-Church Wardens will be elected after the church service on 24th March.
+The Annual Parochial Church Meeting to receive the 2018 Annual Report and elect PCC Members was held on 2nd April.
+Church Wardens were elected after the church service on 24th March.

 The basic pattern of services for the Parish Church of St Edmund & St George is as follows: